 If you get services that are excluded (not covered), you must pay for them yourself except under the specific conditions listed below.
 Even if you receive the excluded services at an emergency facility, the excluded services are still not covered, and our plan will not pay for them.
-The only exception is if the service is appealed and decided: upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
+The only exception is if the service is appealed and decided upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
 (For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this document.)

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
 Routine non-Medicare-covered services: Covered for headache (migraine and tension), post-operative nausea and vomiting, chemotherapy-induced nausea and vomiting, low back pain, chronic neck pain, pain from osteoarthritis of the knee and hip.
 Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Custodial care. ✓ Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Dental implants ✓
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition Dental implants Not covered under any condition

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment, and medications Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-May be covered by Original Medicare under a Medicare- approved clinical research study or by our plan.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Fees charged for care by your immediate relatives or members of your household ✓ Full-time nursing care in your home ✓ Home-delivered meals Please go to the "Special Supplemental Benefits for the Chronically III" row in the Medical Benefits Chart for further detail.
-Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments) ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Your plan may include some non-Medicare covered comprehensive dental services.
-Please go to the "Dental services" row in the Medical Benefits Chart for further detail.
+Fees charged for care by your immediate relatives or members of your household Not covered under any condition Full-time nursing care in your home Not covered under any condition Home-delivered meals Please go to the Special Supplemental Benefits for the Chronically III row in the Medical Benefits Chart for further detail.
+Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
+Not covered under any condition Naturopath services (uses natural or alternative treatments) Not covered under any condition Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Your plan may include some non-Medicare-covered comprehensive dental services.
+Please go to the Dental services row in the Medical Benefits Chart for further detail.